Please read our guidelines carefully prior to submitting an application!

 - charities with a turnover of more than one million pounds Sterling (£1,000,000.00);

 - charities with disproportionately large reserves, unless there is an exceptional reason, in which case, a cogent explanation will be required;

 - animal welfare;

-- projects promoting religious or political activities;
+- projects promoting religious proselytisation or partisan political activities

 - charities mainly involved in research, whether medical or otherwise;

 - museums (with the sole exception of the Ironbridge Gorge Museum);